tearlant/async-chain-demo/README.md

 # Async Chain Demo

+This app demonstrates a TypeScript library that allows forms to be processed sequentially and asynchronously.
+For example, if a high-traffic retail website needs to process many requests, it needs to do them in order if it has limited inventory and may sell out.
+It is surprisingly difficult to do this in JavaScript.

-This is a GUI to experiment with the AsyncChainQueue class.
+The central data structure is the AsyncChainQueue class.
 The Queue is built from the `Promise` class, using a Kleisli arrow category pattern to build categorical chains.
 The project is hosted at https://tearlant.github.io/async-chain-demo/

 ------------------------------------